 Common Questions About Air Purifiers

 Yes.
 A high quality air purifiers will remove particles from the air, improving the overall air quality in the space it is being used.
-However, air purifiers cannot completely remove all of the allergens, particles, contaminants from a given area as many are not airborne, but at rest on a surface.
+However, none can completely remove all of the allergens, particles, contaminants from a given area as many are not airborne, but at rest on a surface.

 Generally speaking, an air purifier should be placed so walls, furniture or other objects can’t block its air intake or exhaust.
 It’s also important to note that the air intake may be at the base or bottom of the unit.
 The best advice is to refer to the manual that comes with the air purifier you own.

 Prices vary for good quality air purifiers.
 Cost varies by type of filtration, how large of an area the air purifier can treat, and the and overall quality of the unit.
-Good quality air purifiers can be had for $100 or less, whereas the highest quality, most effective air purifiers can cost several hundred dollars to a thousand dollars or more.
+Good quality units can be had for $100 or less, whereas the highest quality, most effective ones cost several hundred dollars to a thousand dollars or more.

 - Best Medical-Grade Air Purifiers for 2020